 Procedure; written complaint; notice; hearing.

-A complaint seeking the revocation or suspension of a license may be filed by one or more of the following: the Chief of Police, Construction Code Official or Zoning Enforcement Officer.
-Such complaint shall be in writing and filed with the Building Code Official or his designee.
-The complaint shall be specific and shall be sufficient to appraise the licensee of the charges so as to allow the licensee the opportunity to present a defense.
-The individuals filing the complaint may do so on the basis of information and belief and need not rely on personal information.
+A complaint seeking the revocation or suspension of a license may be filed by one or more of the following: the Chief of Police, and the Director of Community Development, or designees.
+Such complaint shall be in writing and filed with the Director of Community Development or his or her designee.
+The complaint shall be specific and shall be sufficient to apprise the licensee of the charges so as to allow the licensee the opportunity to present a defense.
+The individual filing the complaint may do so on the basis of information and belief and need not rely on personal information.

-Upon the filing of such written complaint, the Building Code Official or his designee shall immediately inform the Township Council and a date for a hearing shall be scheduled which shall not be sooner than 10 days nor more than 30 days thereafter.
-The Building Code Official or his designee shall forward a copy of the complaint and a notice as to the date of the hearing to the licensee and the managing agent, if any, at the address indicated on the rental registration form.
+Upon the filing of such written complaint, the Director of Community Development shall immediately inform the Township Business Administrator, who shall schedule a hearing on a date which shall not be sooner than 10 days nor more than 30 days thereafter.
+The Director of Community Development shall forward a copy of the complaint and a notice as to the date of the hearing to the licensee and the managing agent, if any, at the address indicated on the rental registration form.
 All such correspondence shall be sent by certified mail, return receipt requested.
 Service upon the managing agent shall be sufficient.

-The Township Solicitor or a special prosecutor appointed by the Mayor with the consent of the Township Council, or the Director of Community Development shall appear and prosecute on behalf of the complainant in all hearings conducted pursuant to this section.
+The Township Solicitor, a special prosecutor appointed by the Mayor with the consent of the Township Council, or the Director of Community Development shall appear and prosecute on behalf of the complainant in all hearings conducted pursuant to this section.

 Defenses.
-The demonstration that the owner has abated the conditions or circumstances giving rise to the revocation proceeding, including, but not limited to, the institution of legal action against the tenant(s), occupant(s) or guest(s) for the recovery of the premises, eviction of the tenant(s) or otherwise and has submitted proof of adequate tenant screening in accordance with this chapter within the time provided by the enforcement officer in accordance with this chapter shall be a defense to any proceeding for the revocation, suspension, or other disciplinary action involving the rental.
+The demonstration that the owner has abated the conditions or circumstances giving rise to the revocation proceeding including, but not limited to, the institution of legal action against the tenant(s), occupant(s) or guest(s) for the recovery of the premises, eviction of the tenant(s) or otherwise in accordance with this chapter within the time provided by the enforcement officer in accordance with this chapter shall be a defense to any proceeding for the revocation, suspension, or other disciplinary action involving the rental.

 In addition to the penalties set forth in N.J.S.A.
 46:8-35, any person who violates any provision of this chapter shall, upon conviction in the Municipal Court of the Township of Pemberton or such other court having jurisdiction, be liable for a minimum fine of $250 (or higher if permitted by court order) and a maximum fine not to exceed $2,000 or imprisonment or community service not exceeding 90 days, or any combination thereof.
 Each day that the violation occurs shall be considered a separate and distinct violation subject to the penalty provisions of this chapter.
 Any person who is convicted of violating this chapter within one year of the date of the previous violation of this chapter and who was fined for same shall be sentenced by the court to an additional fine as a repeat offender and calculated separately from the fine imposed for the violation of the chapter.

-Any of the violations referred to in this chapter may be enforced, as applicable, by the Police Department, the Building Department or such other persons designated by the Administrator, or having such authority by law.
+Any of the violations referred to in this chapter may be enforced, as applicable, by the Police Department, the Department of Community Development, or such other persons designated by the Township Business Administrator, or having such authority by law.